 Flight from Amsterdam to Nairobi, Kenya, April 1999

-It’s a gift to be able to sleep almost anywhere, to curl myself into a semi-comfortable position and nod off.
+I have a gift.
+It’s a gift which allows me to be able to sleep almost anywhere.
+That might not sound like a gift, but ask anyone with insomnia or anyone who struggles to sleep and you’ll realise how big of a gift it actually is.
+So many of my friends are envious.
+Many of them struggle to sleep themselves and have tried all sorts of different remedies to help.
+The most successful seems to be cannabis and so most of them have now bought headshop products in hope of being able to sleep better.
+Me?
+I can sleep anyway.
+I just curl myself into a semi-comfortable position and nod off.
 And I’m grateful for it.
 I’ve done a lot of curled-up sleeping since we left Nashville.
 Our destination is Nairobi, and this is our third flight.
 On this eight-hour leg of the trip, I have a window seat, so I alternately doze and gaze out.

 The skies are cloudless at the moment, which gives me a clear view of the landscape below, along with a real-life lesson in geography.
 We cross snow-capped Alps, their depths in shadow, their summits in sunlight.
 Then red-tiled roofs appear along the southern coast of Europe, and we head across the gray-blue, leathery looking Mediterranean Sea.
 Before long, the north coast of Africa comes into view with white, breaking waves edging a shoreline that curves westward, bare and bleak, leading to sand-tan dunes that extend as far as the eye can see – the Sahara.